Libensemble/libensemble/docs/platforms/platforms_index.rst

     mpirun -np 5 -ppn 1 python myscript.py

 would launch libEnsemble with 5 processes across 5 nodes.
-However, the manager would have it's own node, which is likely wasteful.
+However, the manager would have its own node, which is likely wasteful.
 More often, a machinefile is used to add the manager to the first node.
 In the :doc:`examples<example_scripts>` directory, you can find an example submission script, configured to run libensemble distributed, with multiple workers per node or multiple nodes